INTP Compatibility: Romantic Relationships, Love, and Dating

 An INTP in Love

-Because emotions are not a strong suit for the INTP personality, love can be challenging to navigate.
-However, a few telltale signs signal to their significant other that there are deep feelings underneath the surface.
+Love can be challenging to navigate because emotions are not a strong suit for the INTP personality.
+However, a few telltale signs signal their significant other that deep feelings are underneath the surface.

 Three signs of an INTP in love: